Embracing Uniqueness: A Journey of Self-Expression

 “No, thank you.
 I truly love myself, swirls and all.”

-Questions for thought.
+Questions for Reflection

-yourself that feed your soul and bring you joy.
-Follow your joy, and remember, be YOU.
+In the coming week, think of ways to express and celebrate yourself that nourish your soul and bring you joy.
+Follow your joy, and remember to be YOU!

 Deborah Ann Minke, M.A., B.Ed., OCT, CH-C